ukfires/probs-ISWC2021-example/docs/query_results.md

 # Query results

+Python code might be used to perform some operations.
-Load libraries and SPARQL queries, and send them to RDFox to be answered against the pre-converted data:
+For instance, the following snippet loads libraries and SPARQL queries, and sends them to RDFox to be answered against the pre-converted data:

 ```{code-cell} ipython3
 from pathlib import Path